my-janala/wordpress-deployment/README.md

 ## Proxy Setup/ AWS ELB

-I might as well pull this repo https://github.com/crushlovely/ansible-elb, create a playbook which will create the necessary ELB.
+I can either as well pull this repo https://github.com/crushlovely/ansible-elb, create a playbook which will create the necessary ELB.

+Even a simple `provision_elb.yml` can be used to create AWS ELB.

 ## References
 * https://github.com/ansible/ansible-examples/tree/master/wordpress-nginx